 New NHS Group Model

-Sandwell and West Birmingham NHS Trust and The Dudley Group NHS Foundation Trust are moving towards a formal NHS Group Model, culminating in the creation of a single Group Board from 1 April 2026.
+Sandwell and West Birmingham NHS Trust (SWB) and The Dudley Group NHS Foundation Trust (DGFT) have moved into a formal NHS Group Model, culminating in the creation of a single Group Board from 1 April 2026.

-The plan has a strategic rationale, robust governance framework, leadership model and phased timeline for the transition.
+The plan has a strategic rationale, governance structure, leadership model and phased timeline for the transition.
 Crucially, it means both Trusts maintain their sovereignty and legal independence whilst benefitting from strengthened collaboration, consistency and shared leadership across the two organisations.

-Serving overlapping populations and with similar operational, workforce and financial pressures, the plan ensures that deeper collaboration will help us go further and faster on improvement, transformation and reform, particularly in areas such as quality, equity, workforce development and use of resources.
+Serving overlapping populations and with similar operational, workforce and financial pressures, the plan ensures that deeper collaboration will help us go further and faster on improvement and reform, particularly in areas such as quality, equity, workforce development and resource use.

 Key changes include: